Githendran1403/ResumeMatcher/README.md

 # Resume-analyser
-This project is a Resume Analyzer that automatically parses resumes
+This project is a Resume Analyzer that automatically parse resumes